Mrprajapati18/SWIGGY-Database-using-MY-SQL/README.md

 - Group BY

 ### WHERE CLAUSE
+How many distinct on time delivery?

 SELECT count(DISTINCT order_id) as distinct_on_time_dilevery  from orders
 where on_time=1;

 ### ORDER BY
+Which are our fav resturant?

 select order_total,count(distinct restaurant_name) As restaurant_count from Orders
 group by order_total
 order by restaurant_count desc limit 1;

 ### LIKE OPERATOR
+How many Restaurents have the word "PIZZA" in  their Name?

 SELECT order_total, COUNT(DISTINCT restaurant_name) AS pizza_restaurant
 FROM Orders